 I’m not gonna lie – choosing the PERFECT paint color isn’t as easy as seeing what you like online and simply adding it to your space.
 There’s an entire science behind it!
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

-How Does Benjamin Moore describe Chantilly Lace?
+Benjamin Moore Chantilly Lace Undertones

 “Undertones” versus “Mass Tones”

-First of all, have you heard the term, “mass tone?”
+First of all, have you heard the term “mass tone?”
 That’s a fancy way of describing the main color you see when a paint swatch is thrown in front of you.
 So, green, blue, yellow, red…those are mass tones.

-If may seem like witchcraft at first.
+It may seem like witchcraft at first.
 But after you’ve stared at enough paint swatches, your eyes will begin to see the most subtle of differences between one shade of paint and another.

 In short, an “undertone” is your eyeball’s way of detecting the slight differences in a paint recipe.